YashvardhanG/Cynthia/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Apache License 2.0.
-See LICENSE for more information.
+See <a href = "https://github.com/YashvardhanG/Cynthia/LICENSE" LICENSE </a> for more information.

 <!-- contribute -->
 ## Contribute